-A place for entrepreneurs to learn and engage on various topics and lessons with George Deeb, Managing Partner at Red Rocket Ventures, founder and former CEO/CMO of iExplore and author of 101 Startup Lessons-An Entrepreneurs Handbook.
-The blog is a startup entrepreneur's "playbook", with actionable "how-to" lessons on a wide range of startup and digital related topics, including business, strategy, sales, marketing, technology, operations, human resources, finance, fund raising and more.
+Learn and engage on various business topics and lessons with the Partners at Red Rocket.
+This blog serves as an executive's strategic "playbook", with actionable "how-to" lessons on a wide range of topics, including business, strategy, sales, marketing, technology, operations, human resources, finance, fund raising and more.
 Click the index link below to dig in by topic.

 Last week, I had the honor of presenting to my son's Kindergarten class before summer break.
 His teacher invited me in, to tell the kids what I did for a living.
 When I showed up, 16 eager students quietly listened to my story of starting and running businesses, and helping other entrepreneurs get their businesses off the ground.
 It was then I decided to test a long-running theory I have had: that our kids are much smarter than given credit for, and if given the right tutelage, they could easily grasp complicated business topics, even at such a young age.